 Counselling and CBT can help with this by allowing you to discover ways to change and find a way forward - and in doing so reverse the spiral.

 During our initial meeting I will listen to your story without judgement, and between us we will decide whether to continue and, if so, what form your therapy should take.
-Once you agree to continue, real progress can often be made in 6-12 one-hour sessions or less.
+Once you agree to continue, real progress can often be made in 6-12 sessions or less.
 In other cases, by mutual consent, you may embark on a longer programme, with further sessions and regular reviews.

 Peter's background is in person-centred counselling, which means that a trusting, warm and empathic relationship between you and him is central to helping you help yourself.
 He works with both individuals and with couples.